 Let’s start on a positive note: the Caribia Rose.
 Nice!

-Ships have been named ‘Caribia' too.
+Ships have been named ‘Caribia’ too.
 One sank in a storm a long way from home, blocking the entrance to Apra Harbor in Guam (1974).
 It reminds us of the collapse of the West Indies Federation even before it was constituted (1962).
-Nevertheless, visions of ‘Caribia' persist.
-They stem from a lingering – and confused - longing for unity among the peoples of the Caribbean.
+Nevertheless, visions of ‘Caribia’ stem from a strong - but confused - longing for unity among the Caribbean people.
 It can materialize, once its contours become clear.
-In 1990 it inspired me to write a Manifesto in book-form, entitled ‘Caribbean Manifesto', a hodgepodge of ideas, stories and poetry aiming to promote Caribbean unity.
+In 1990 it inspired me to write a Manifesto in book-form, entitled ‘Caribbean Manifesto’, a hodgepodge of ideas, stories and poetry aiming to promote Caribbean unity.

 The Manifesto revisited

-Rethinking the concept now, 25 years later, I still believe its basic premises are correct.
+Now, 18 years later, I wonder where it all came from.
+Was it real?
+Or was it just my own imagination, a hallucination of megalomania and grandeur?
+Well, certainly its style points in that direction.
+Nevertheless, I still believe its basic premises are correct.
 The Caribbean should unite.
-Seeing that most of us are islanders, meaning that we are not only nationalistic but insular-minded as well, unification will have to come from bottom up, not top down.
-The impulse must come from the islands, countries and their people, not handed down from governments in the way the EU developed (where the top-down approach also causes problems).
-If it is ever to materialize, it must become a people's movement first.
-But we are still far away from that.
-And it can only be materialized, if a constitutional Key can be found to unite islands.
-The key exists, of course.
-But WHO will reveal it?
+Seeing that most of us are islanders, meaning that we are not only nationalistic but insular-minded as well, unification will have to come from bottom up, not from top down.
+The impulse must come from the islands, countries and their people, not handed down from government in the way the EU has done (where the top-down approach also causes problems).
+If it is ever to materialize, it must become a people’s move-ment first.
+But we are still very far removed from that.

-In the meantime it has become clear that the notion of Caribia as a unified ‘nation-state' is obsolete.
-The concept of the nation-state itself is dying.
-It may live another 50 years, but its end will come sooner rather than later.
-The World Wide Web will cause its demise.
+In the meantime it has become clear that the notion of Caribia as a unified ‘nation-state’ is obsolete.
+The nation-state is dying.
+It may live another 50 years, but I expect its end to come sooner rather than later.
 The world-map will be completely redrawn.
 Nationalism will come to be seen for what it is: discrimination.
-That is why we believe the Caribbean’s highest political aspiration at this point in time can only be to obtain recognition for ‘Caribia' as an ‘autonomous region' within a new planetary constitution.
+That is why our highest political aspiration at this point in time can only be to obtain recognition for ‘Caribia’ as an ‘autonomous region’ within the new global constitution.